thomasleese/govuk-content-diff-prototypes/README.md

 - The [HashDiff][hashdiff] library can be used to create a diff between two editions.
 - Using [Diffy][diffy] it is possible to produce clear govspeak diffs that are very readable.

+#### Comments

+Here are some comments from presenting the prototype to the team:

+- it just works
+- the diff is fairly self-explanatory about what's changed
+- separation of fields means it's flexible (I think)

 ### Non-technical Diffs

 ## Importing Data